king-coder989/envirotrack/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## About EnviroTrack

+EnviroTrack is a web application designed to help communities monitor and report environmental issues in real-time.